Subscribe to join thousands of other ecommerce experts

 Google launched enhanced CPC back in 2010, and it remains just as useful today.
-When you check this box in your account settings within AdWords, you allow Google to modify your specified CPC bids upwards to maximize your conversions, or downwards to conserve your budget.
-Based on previous conversion data and real time auction signals, Google calculates the probability that a search query is more or less likely to lead to a successful conversion.
+When you check this box in your account settings within Google Ads, you allow Google to modify your specified CPC bids upwards to maximize your conversions, or downwards to conserve your budget.
+Based on previous conversion data and real-time auction signals, Google calculates the probability that a search query is more or less likely to lead to a successful conversion.

-The concept is simple, just think of your own search habits: if you search for generic terms like “boots”, “running shoes”, or “t shirt”, you probably want information about this product, but maybe you don’t want to buy it yet.
-But when you search for “buy yellow boots size 38” or “t shirt size m women green” you are signalling your intent to purchase.
-This is exactly the point where ECPC can step in and help you boost the efficiency of your Shopping performance.
+The concept is simple, just think of your own search habits: if you search for generic terms like “boots”, “running shoes”, or “t-shirt”, you probably want information about this product, but maybe you don’t want to buy it yet.
+But when you search for “buy yellow boots size 38” or “t-shirt size m women green” you are signaling your intent to purchase.
+This is exactly the point where eCPC can step in and help you boost the efficiency of your Shopping performance.

 Have a look at this example:

 The maximum CPC bid for this rain boot is 60 cents, and without eCPC, your maximum bid for all the search queries listed would be a capped 60 cents.
 That bid could be too high for generic search queries, but too low for specific search queries.
 And you might not be displayed at all if your bid is lower than the bid of your competitors.

 With eCPC, however, you spend your money more efficiently: for generic search queries, Google is allowed to decrease the bid up to 100% when Google knows that the conversion rate with this search query is on the low side.
 On the flip side, the more a user adds brand- and product-related terms like size, color, product type etc, the more likely a conversion is — and that’s why Google increases the max CPC for those queries.